 How to choose a 3D Printer firmware

-First of all, what is a firmware and why do I need it in my 3D Printer?
+First of all, what is a 3D Printer firmware and why do I need it?

 The firmware is not something to be afraid of, it’s simply a program, like chrome or Firefox, imagine that it is the program that lets the program run, by example, your computer have lots of chips, they all “talk” to each other through the firmware, the usb controller has a firmware that enable the chip to receive information from the usb device and then the windows explorer is able to read the content